Pavan2280/pes_pd/README.md

 ls
 ./flow.tcl -interactive
 ```
 After executing these commands, you will see a new prompt, which should now be `%`.
-This means you have successfully invoked OpenLane.
 Step 5: Load OpenLane Package
 If you want to use a specific version of the OpenLane package, you can load it using the following command.
 ```